 To help founders set up and maintain their cap table I took the liberty of making one for you.

-What my template cap table does
+What my template cap table example does

 The cap table enables you to understand the ownership of your company and how it evolves across multiple financing rounds, as well as play with all the assumptions to support how you structure your next financing round.